KevinTan61/SSL-eKamba_Dataset/README.md

 ## 📂 File Structure and Details

-The datasets are structured within the `datasets` directory, with separate subdirectories for **NYC** and **Chicago**, each containing relevant data files tailored to their respective characteristics.
+The datasets are structured within the `datasets` directory, with separate subdirectories for **NYC** and **Chicago**,You can download them from [BaiDu Drive](https://pan.baidu.com/s/1OoAEoJoL6bu7ah3vvUfbgw?pwd=kpxr).
+, each containing relevant data files tailored to their respective characteristics.
 Below is a concise summary of the files and their purposes:

 - **Directory Structure**:
   ```